tapairmax/memcached-operator-with-okt/controllers/LATER-AppStateMachine.md

 ## Principle

-An application can take several states and exposing the current state it has during a run is like pointing the location of a mobile object on a map.
+An application can take several states and exposing the current state it has during a run is like pointing the location of a mobile object on a geographical map.

 Having a Graph to describe what is managed by the K8S Operator should be helpful for a human operator or external components in charge to bring some "observability" features to a K8S operator.